-Similar to how problems can be seen by stakeholders, architectures can be seen from different viewpoints which highlight different aspects of the system.
+Like how problems can be seen by stakeholders, architectures can be seen from different viewpoints which highlight different aspects of the system.
 Being clear about what view is talked about eases the development of insight.
-In the following a selection of literature on architectural views and viewpoints is shown in order to create a basic understanding.
+In the following, a selection of literature on architectural views and viewpoints is shown to create a basic understanding.